brianhealey/pyamplipi/pyamplipi/docs/cli.md

 This allows to pipe the output to json handling tools (like `jq`) or simply redirect the output to a file using `> output-here.json`

+Sending the output to a file can also be done by providing a `-O FILE` or `--outfile FILE` - this is mainly useful in shell-modus (see further)

 ## Reading Input